ussserrr/stm32pio/README.md

 stm32pio-repo/ $   python -m unittest tests.test_cli.TestCLI.test_verbosity
 ```

+Automated tests against old `.ioc` files seems not possible because of CubeMX interactive GUI prompts about migrations.
+I don't find any CLI key or option to disable them (and in general, documentation for the CubeMX CLI doesn't look complete...).

 ## CI
 Azure Pipelines is used to automate test, build, and publish tasks.
 The repo is tested against all 3 major OSes and for the Linux the test coverage is also calculated.
 For this purposes some additional external dependencies are necessary, such as